WarlockSyno/TrueNAS-Proxmox-VE-Storage-Plugin/wiki/Tools.md

 ### Overview

+**Note**: As of installer v1.1.0, cluster-wide deployment is now available natively in the interactive installer.
+This standalone script (`update-cluster.sh`) remains available for automated deployments and CI/CD integration.

-The cluster update script (`update-cluster.sh`) automates deployment of the TrueNAS plugin to all nodes in a Proxmox VE cluster.
+The cluster update script automates deployment of the TrueNAS plugin to all nodes in a Proxmox VE cluster.
 It copies the plugin file, installs it to the correct location, and restarts required services on each node.

 **Location**: `tools/update-cluster.sh`

+**Recommendation**: For interactive deployments, use the built-in cluster-wide installation feature in `install.sh` (see [Installation Guide - Cluster Installation](Installation.md#cluster-installation-with-installer)).
+Use this standalone script for automation, scripts, or CI/CD pipelines.

 ### Features